innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 ```

 <!-- #region activity=true hidden=true -->
-When I ran the programme, it did pretty well, running between the lines and stopping maybe just a fraction too long.
+When I ran the program, it did pretty well, running between the lines and stopping maybe just a fraction too long.
 <!-- #endregion -->

-## Measuring the Width of a Coloured Track
+## Measuring the width of a coloured track

 One of the activities in the Open University [*T176 Engineering* residential school](http://www.open.ac.uk/jobs/residential-schools/modules/modules-summer-schools/txr120-engineering-active-introduction) is a robotics challenge to recreate a test track that depicts several coloured bands of various widths purely from data logged by an EV3 Lego robot.

 Let's try a related, but slightly simpler challenge: identifying the width of the track that is displayed on the *Loop* background.

 <!-- #region activity=true -->
-### Using Logged Data to Take Measurements From the Simulated World
+### Using logged data to take measurements from the simulated world

 In this activity, you will use data logged by the robot to learn something about the structure of the world it is operating in.